alparn/agentxsuite/README.md

 # AgentxSuite

-AgentxSuite is an open-source platform that allows software companies to manage, connect, and monitor AI agents via the Model Context Protocol (MCP) — without building their own MCP server.
+AgentxSuite is an open-source platform to connect, manage, and monitor AI Agents and Tools across multiple MCP servers — in one unified interface.

 ![AgentxSuite Dashboard](docs/agentxsuite.png)